Collen Brook Farm

 Collen Brook Farm, also known as Collenbrook, is a historic home and associated buildings located in Upper Darby Township, Delaware County, Pennsylvania.
 The complex includes three contributing buildings: a farmhouse, a granite spring house (c.
 1782), and stone and frame carriage house (c.
 1870).
 The house is a 2 1/2-story, vernacular stone residence with a Georgian plan and consisting of three sections.
 The oldest section was built around 1700, with additions made in 1774, and 1794.

-It was the home of noted educator and political leader George Smith (1804–1882).
+It was the home of noted educator and 19th-century political leader George Smith.
+Later, Ludlow Ogden Smith, the first husband of Katharine Hepburn, resided here.
 It was added to the National Register of Historic Places in 1988.
+In the early 1990's, the Smith family intended to turn the house into the "Smith-Lewis Local History Museum," with support from Hepburn.

-The 18th-century period farmhouse house is owned by Upper Darby Township, operated by the Upper Darby Historical Society. and open to the public on Sunday afternoons from May through October.
+The 18th-century period farmhouse house is now owned by Upper Darby Township, operated by the Upper Darby Historical Society. and open to the public on Sunday afternoons from May through October.